R-13 (missile): History

 Development of the R-13 was authorised by the Soviet Supreme Council on 25 July 1955 for use on the Project 629 and Project 658 submarines.
 The design work was started by OKB-1 under Sergei Korolev before being transferred to CB Miasskoe engineering / Makeyev Rocket Design Bureau (chief designer - Viktor Makeyev).
 Final technical specifications was approved by 11 January 1956.
 Serial production was undertaken at Zlatoust Machine-Building Plant in 1959.
 The R-13 was a single-stage liquid-fuel rocket and entered service in 1961.
 This missile was somewhat similar in design to the R-11FM missile, which caused some confusion in Western intelligence services during the Cold War.
 The missiles were phased out from 1965 to 1975.

-This missile was the first^{R-7?} Soviet design to use a small set of rocket engines (vernier thrusters) to perform course and trajectory alterations instead of aerodynamic control surfaces, although a set of four stabilizers were used to keep the missile on-course during initial flight.
+A set of four stabilizers and verniers were used to keep the missile on-course during initial flight.

 During initial testing before the missiles were deployed, 26 of 32 missiles (81%) were successfully launched.
 While the systems were deployed from 1961 to 1975, 225 of 311 launches (72%) were successful.